charlieschwabacher/gestalt/README.md

 expected to define the Session type as the entry point to your schema.
 Session is not a Node, so it won't be stored in the database and you will need to define custom resolution for its fields.
-The session value is accessible in the context, and when modified will be stored after every request.
+The session value is accessible in the context.
+When modified, it will be stored after every request.

 ```GraphQL
 type Session {